• Skip to primary navigation

 • Boil a 2 pound cabbage for two minutes and pull off the leaves as it cooks (see post for specifics).
 Save the small center leaves for another recipe.

-• In a bowl, combine the rest of the ingredients for the filling and mix well.
+• In a mixing bowl, combine the rest of the ingredients for the filling and mix well.

 • In a skillet, over medium heat, add about a tablespoon of toasted sesame oil.
 When heated, add the meat mixture and sauté until cooked thoroughly.

-• Oil the bottom of a 9x9 baking dish with toasted sesame oil.
+• Oil the bottom of a 9 x 9 inch baking dish with toasted sesame oil.

 • Fill the cabbage leaves with about three tablespoons of the meat mixture.
 Roll the stem side over the meat, then fold the sides into the center and finish rolling.
 Line up in the greased baking pan.